elhuhdron/pylibczi/README.md

 ## Installation

 The preferred installation method is with `pip install`.
-This will intall the pylibczi python module and extension binaries ([hosted on PyPI](https://pypi.org/project/pylibczi/)) and also the dependency requirements:
+This will intall the pylibczi python module and extension binaries ([hosted on PyPI](https://pypi.org/project/pylibczi/)):
 ```
 pip install pylibczi
-pip install -r requirements.txt
 ```

 ## Usage